JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-hierarchy.md

 * Find different source sets for your purposes, either in the default hierarchy template or ones that have been manually created.
-* Opt out of the template completely by adding `kotlin.mpp.applyDefaultHierarchyTemplate=false` to your `gradle.properties` file and configure all source sets manually.
+* Opt out of the template completely by adding `kotlin.mpp.applyDefaultHierarchyTemplate=false` to your `gradle.properties` file and manually configure all source sets.

 > We're currently working on an API to create your own hierarchy templates.
-It will be useful for projects
+This will be useful for projects
-> whose hierarchy configurations are significantly different from the default template.
+> whose hierarchy configurations differ significantly from the default template.
 >
 > This API is not ready yet, but if you're eager to try it,
 > look into the `applyHierarchyTemplate {}` block and the declaration of `KotlinHierarchyTemplate.default` as an example.
 > Keep in mind that this API is still in development.
-It might not be tested, and can change in further releases.
+It might not be tested and can change in further releases.
 >
 {type="tip"}